DataDog/dd-sdk-swift-testing/README.md

-# Datadog SDK for Swift testing
+# Datadog SDK for Swift Test Optimization

-This SDK is part of Datadog's [CI Visibility](https://docs.datadoghq.com/continuous_integration/) product.
+This SDK is part of Datadog's [Test Optimization](https://docs.datadoghq.com/tests/) product.
-A more comprehensive and updated documentation can be found at [CI Visibility - Swift Tests](https://docs.datadoghq.com/continuous_integration/setup_tests/swift)
+A more comprehensive and updated documentation can be found at [Test Optimization - Swift](https://docs.datadoghq.com/tests/setup/swift/).

 ## Getting Started